skippyr/river-dreams/README.md

 do not have a proper modern terminal.

-It contains ideas that I have created myself and others that I have got from other popular ZSH themes.
+It contains ideas that I have created myself and others that I have got from other popular ZSH themes, so you will probably find what you are looking for on it.

 Everything in it is a module: